pmndrs/its-fine/README.md

 ### useContainer

-Returns the current react-reconciler `Container` or the Fiber created from `Reconciler.createContainer`.
+Returns the current react-reconciler container info passed to `Reconciler.createContainer`.

-In react-dom, `container.containerInfo` will point to the root DOM element; in react-three-fiber, it will point to the root Zustand store.
+In react-dom, a container will point to the root DOM element; in react-three-fiber, it will point to the root Zustand store.

 ```tsx
 import * as React from 'react'